 The building is a historic structure and both the interior and exterior have important features that require active preservation measures.
 It also contains artifacts and records that deteriorate with exposure to overly moist or dry air or excessive temperatures.

-DES is overseeing design work to address these issues by replacing the HVAC system, building plumbing system, and lighting and controls throughout the building.
-The timeline for construction will be determined during the design phase.
+DES is overseeing work to address these issues by replacing the HVAC system, building plumbing system, and lighting and controls throughout the building.
+Work is estimated to be complete by June 2024.

 Past Temple of Justice projects